basarat/typescript-book/docs/compiler/emitter-functions.md

 }
 ```

-Basically it sets up a bunch of locals and then hands off to a local function `emitSourceFile` which kicks off the emit.
+Basically it sets up a bunch of locals (these function form the *bulk* of `emitter.ts`) and then hands off to a local function `emitSourceFile` which kicks off the emit.
 The `emitSourceFile` function just sets up the `currentSourceFile` and in turn hands off to a local `emit` function.

 ```ts
 function emitSourceFile(sourceFile: SourceFile): void {